-The best representation of the area’s aesthetic is located in Arizona, Colorado, Utah and New Mexico.
-Many dream of visiting places like Zion, Bryce, Arches, Grand Canyon and Mesa Verde.
+The best representation of the area’s aesthetic is located in Arizona, Colorado, Utah, and New Mexico.
+Many dream of visiting places like Zion, Bryce, Arches, Grand Canyon, and Mesa Verde.

 But, what about California?
 Is that state associated with red rocks?
 To be honest, it is not.
 But, since I love to add a magic twist to everything, I would say it is not associated with red rocks but we do have areas with red rocks.

-However, if you are driving from Los Angeles to cities located along the US-395 (Mammoth Mountain, for example), a stop in this park is worth your time.
+However, if you are driving to and from Los Angeles to cities located along the US-395 (Mammoth Mountain, for example), a stop in this park is worth your time.
 The same goes for people who like camping and riding off-road vehicles.

 As a matter of fact, that is what happened to us.
 We were driving home back from Bishop and we decided to stop.

-The red, pink and green rocks of Red Rock Canyon can be seen from the freeway.
+The red, pink, and green rocks of Red Rock Canyon can be seen from the freeway.
 Once you enter, red and white cliffs will welcome you.
 There is no fee to walk along the paved road or the Hagen Canyon Trail.
 In my opinion, this is the most scenic part of the park.

 The most famous formation in the park is called Turban Rock.
 Can you see it?
 Maybe a little bit of imagination is needed (but it is pretty obvious to me).